 The Chair opened the Committee discussion by suggesting that a potential amendment to Rule 1006 could be a nice project to pair with consideration of Rule 611(a) illustrative aids given that much of the confusion in the federal courts stems from conflation of the two distinct types of summaries.
 He explained that the question before the Committee was whether to keep Rule 1006 on the Agenda for the fall.
 One Committee member suggested that this is an issue that causes confusion in practice, particularly with respect to how much inferential material can be added to a Rule 1006 summary.
-This Committee member opined that an amendment and Committee member stated that the use of overview witnesses is problematic in criminal cases and that clarifying whether and to what extent a Rule 1006 summary may be purely testimonial (as opposed to written or recorded) could help alleviate that concern.
+This Committee member opined that an amendment and Committee note that would help in drawing appropriate lines would be beneficial.
+Another Committee member stated that the use of overview witnesses is problematic in criminal cases and that clarifying whether and to what extent a Rule 1006 summary may be purely testimonial (as opposed to written or recorded) could help alleviate that concern.
 The Chair agreed, noting that it might be difficult to address line-drawing issues in rule text but that guidance could be offered in a Committee note.
 Thereafter, the Committee unanimously agreed that Rule 1006 should remain on the Agenda for consideration together with illustrative aids under Rule 611(a).